DSanchoLab/Heras-Murillo_cDC1vaccine_2024/README.md

-# Code associated with the study _Immunotherapy with natural conventional type-1 dendritic cells excels at immune memory induction to eradicate cancer relapse_
+# Code associated with the study _Immunotherapy with conventional type-1 dendritic cells induces memory and limits tumor relapse_

-The repository contains one directory, related to the analysis of the scRNAseq data.
-Raw data for this analysis is deposited under the accession number GSE249585
+The repository contains four scripts, related to the analysis of main figures 6 and 7 and supplementary figures 6 and 7 of the manuscript.

+The scRNAseq data generated in this study have been deposited in GEO under the accession code GSE249585.
+The scRNAseq data of human BRCA patients are available in the GEO database under the accession code GSE176078.
+TCGA gene expression data for skin cutaneous melanoma (SKCM) and breast carcinoma (BRCA) are avail- able in the Broad Institute Firehose portal (https://gdac.broadinstitute. org/) and summarized pan-cancer clinical data are available in the synapse database under the accession code syn12026747.

 ## Disclaimer